 The Fair Credit Reporting Act requires that the background reporting company provide these notices even if it does not delete or change information as a result of the reinvestigation.

-If you have any questions about your rights, please contact an FCRA attorney at The Weiner Law Firm LLC.
+If you have any questions about your rights, please contact an FCRA attorney at Weiner & Sand LLC.